AthenaJS/athenajs/README.md

 That's where the `Scene` class comes into play.
 In AthenaJS, a game renders a `Scene`.

 And a `Scene` renders whatever objects it contains.
-Objects can be anything that inherits from the `GfxObject` class.
+Objects can be anything that inherits from the `Drawable` class.
 AthenaJS comes with this type of objects:

  - Sprite: image-based sprite that can have any number of animations with different framerate
  - BitmapFont: image-based font
  - Menu: simple text-based menu
  - Circle: simple circle shape

-Of course, you can write your own objects by simply extending the base `GfxObject` class or any other object.
+Of course, you can write your own objects by simply extending the base `Drawable` class or any other object.

 In the end, here is a very simple game that just renders a circle onto the screen: